 Guatemalan Sugar in the world

 Guatemala produces over half of the total sugarcane in Central America.
-In 2015, Guatemala was the ninth largest sugarcane producer globally.
+In 2020, Guatemala was the eleventh largest sugarcane producer globally.

 Its integrated approach has made Guatemala the leader in port loading efficiency for the exportation of sugar worldwide.

 Production rates in Guatemala have increased while land use – which is approximately three percent – has not expanded at the same rate, which can be attributed to increased recovery rates at the sugar mills, as well as increased sugarcane yields

 In the past three decades, sugarcane yields increased 35 percent.
 Sugarcane yield has increased and techniques have improved as the industry strives to be more competitive and environmentally sustainable throughout its production approach.